OpenGene/gencore/README.md

-# gencore
+# What's gencore?
+`gencore` is a tool to GENerate COnsensus REads from paired-end data.
+It groups the reads derived from the same original DNA template, merges them and generates a consensus read, which is usually very clean and accurate.

+This tool groups the reads of same origin by their mapping positions and unique molecular identifiers (UMI).
+It can run with or without UMI.
+If your FASTQ data has UMI integrated, you can use [fastp](https://github.com/OpenGene/fastp) to shift the UMI to read query names, and use `gencore` to generate consensus reads.

+This tool can be very useful to eliminate the errors introduced by library preparation and sequencing processes, and consenquently it can greatly reduce the false positives for downstream variant calling.
+This tool can also be used to remove duplicated reads.
+Since it generates consensus reads from duplicated reads, it outputs much cleaner data than conventional duplication remover.

-A tool to generate consensus reads from paired-end data.
-This tool accepts input of a sorted BAM/SAM with its corresponding reference fasta, and outputs an unsorted BAM/SAM.
+`gencore` accepts a sorted BAM/SAM with its corresponding reference fasta as input, and outputs an unsorted BAM/SAM.

-# Example
+# An quick example
 ```shell
 gencore -i input.sorted.bam -o output.bam -r hg19.fasta
 ```